hpwit/SID6581/README.md

 }
 ```

-NB: if the duration is equal to 0, then the sound will not stop until you call the function stopNote.
+⚠️ If the duration is equal to 0, then the sound will not stop until you call the function stopNote.

 ```C